 - Finance can watch transactions in the context of an individual's history to build better fraud detection systems.

-- Manufacturers use generative AI to combine data from cameras, X-ray and other metrics to identify defective parts and the root causes more accurately and economically.
+- Manufacturers can use generative AI to combine data from cameras, X-ray and other metrics to identify defective parts and the root causes more accurately and economically.

-- Film and media companies use generative AI to produce content more economically and translate it into other languages with the actors' own voices.
+- Film and media companies can use generative AI to produce content more economically and translate it into other languages with the actors' own voices.